 Collaborate with successful artists and brands to cross-promote your art.

-You can combine these tactics to multiply the effectiveness of your marketing.
+To effectively sell your art online, it's best to combine several different promotional strategies that drive traffic to your ecommerce store.
 For example, you can use search engines and Facebook to drive traffic to your online store and invite visitors to join your email list for follow-up marketing.

 Ensure you fully understand the production and fulfillment process of your chosen print on demand supplier so you can inform potential customers what to expect.